Deep Few-view High-resolution Photon-counting CT at Halved Dose for Extremity Imaging: Introduction

-Being a long standing problem, decades of efforts have been made to reconstruct CT images at few-view and low-dose conditions.
-In early stages, compressed sensing solved the problem with various regularization terms to incorporate prior knowledge of the image.
-Notably, methods like total variation (TV) for a piece-wise constant model and dictionary learning for an over-complete sparse image representation were developed and significantly improved the results~\cite{sidky2006accurate,xu2012low,makinen2020collaborative}.
-More recently, deep learning technology delivers exciting achievements in image reconstruction~\cite{Wang2020NMA}.
-The inductive nature of a deep network makes it a powerful data-driven prior, becoming the new frontier along the direction.
-However, there are still several gaps to meet for HR PCCT.
-First, these existing methods were mainly developed for CT image reconstruction in single channel mode and 2D imaging geometry, few of which target on volumetric reconstruction at high resolution due to the GPU memory constraint~\cite{he2018optimizing,chen2018learn,shen2019patient,wu2021drone,thies2022learned,li2023noise}.
-Second, it is well known that the network performance could drop significantly if the data condition during inference differs from that of training.
-This domain gap issue becomes more critical for diagnostic image reconstruction as medical applications are often more sensitive to artifacts and hallucinations than other fields~\cite{li2023realistic,du2021investigation,xu2020noisy}.
-Besides the higher bar, the image characteristics could be affected by too many factors in practice, limiting the performance and general applicability of one trained network, \emph{e.g.}, one network often needs to be retrained to accommodate any imaging protocol change even for the same task.
-Third, HR PCCT is a very new technology to enter clinical practice, making good quality dataset scarce for network training.
-Although some emerging unsupervised and self-supervised methods report promising results without using paired data for training, they often rely on specific assumptions about noise characteristics in the images or demonstrate suboptimal performance and do not consider the inter-channel correlation in spectral images~\cite{moran2020noisier2noise,hendriksen2020noise2inverse,xu2020noisy,yuan2020half2half,zhang2021noise2context,niu2022noise}.
+Few-view and low-dose CT reconstruction is a main area of CT research.
+In the early stages, compressed sensing was widely used, such as total variation (TV) and dictionary learning techniques~\cite{sidky2006accurate,makinen2020collaborative}.
+More recently, deep learning methods delivered exciting reconstructions~\cite{Wang2020NMA}, becoming the new frontier along the direction.
+However, there are still several gaps to meet for high-resolution (HR) PCCT.
+First, the existing methods are mainly developed for CT image reconstruction in single-channel mode and 2D imaging geometry, few of which target on volumetric reconstruction in multi-channel mode at high resolution due to GPU memory constraints~\cite{he2018optimizing,chen2018learn,shen2019patient,wu2021drone,thies2022learned,li2023noise}.
+Second, it is well known that the network performance could drop significantly if the data used during inference comes from a distribution different from that of the training data~\cite{li2023realistic,du2021investigation,xu2020noisy}.
+This domain gap is more critical for diagnostic image reconstruction as it is less tolerant of artifacts and ``hallucinations'' (generating factually incorrect or misleading structures with realistic appearances) than in some other fields.
+Third, high quality datasets are scarce for network training since HR PCCT is an emerging technology.
+Although some unsupervised and self-supervised methods work without paired data, they often rely on specific assumptions about noise characteristics in the images, do not consider the inter-channel correlation in spectral images, and demonstrate sub-optimal performance~\cite{moran2020noisier2noise,hendriksen2020noise2inverse,xu2020noisy,yuan2020half2half,zhang2021noise2context,niu2022noise}.